 The pandemic has its impacts in every facet of the global economy: in every segment, company size, and location.
 But out of the many various types of affected firms, multinational organisations are suffering some of the most complicated effects.
 Employees come from all corners of the globe and put their own national personality profiles into the mix.
 And even though COVID is a global pandemic, owing to the different governmental strategies, these colleagues are seeing the pandemic play out in wildly different ways.
 For example, a colleague in Los Angeles has likely had a drastically different lockdown experience than a colleague in Singapore.

 Even the smallest things could evolve into real barriers of the daily business in the past months.
-School lockdowns had happened in many countries, but with different starting dates and lengths, causing an unforeseen chaos in the availability of multinational teams.
-Beside of the technical challenges, managers had to manage the mental part of the situation: how the private stress influences their team members daily work, or how the colleagues can tolerate each other’s problems out of the private life.
+School lockdowns had happened in many countries, but with different starting dates and lengths, causing unforeseen chaos in the availability of multinational teams.
+Besides the technical challenges, managers had to manage the mental part of the situation: how the private stress influences their team members daily work, or how the colleagues can tolerate each other’s problems out of the private life.

-Staying with our two nations – German and Spain – we can easily imagine offline conflicts, too.
+Staying with our two nations – Germany and Spain – we can easily imagine offline conflicts, too.
 Many of us have a colleague who ignored all recommendations and regulations since the very beginning, don’t we?
 Let’s imagine how our German colleague would accept the friendly handshake or hug from the Spanish colleague just arrived from Madrid.
 But – as it was explained before – this behaviour is absolutely not intentional, and that makes a manager’s life extremely hard these days.

 Travel limitation is another stress factor both in terms of professional and private life.
 Travelling to a foreign country does not only mean the risk of being infected by COVID, but it can easily happen that the new regulations will change from one day to another.
-Owing to that, every single journey is simply a chance to leave the family alone for at least two weeks or more – what is absolutely inacceptable for many nations in these circumstances.
+Owing to that, every single journey is simply a chance to leave the family alone for at least two weeks or more – what is absolutely unacceptable for many nations in these circumstances.
 That is why offline meetings could be much more stressful and destructive than effective, as the participants will bring various levels of stress to the meeting rooms.

 Just like in business, there is a common stereotype in sports: professionals must handle all crisis on their own, without any setbacks in their performance.
 Looking at the latest events of the national and international championships of team sports, one can easily find surprising results.
 Sport is a great model for managers to monitor: the top clubs have players with many different nationalities, and the effects of the wrong strategy will come up immediately.
 We could see several teams falling apart and breaking under the pressure as the players were not lead well – and we all want to avoid this in our businesses.